deadshxll/terminal-typing-test/README.md

 Many developers and other roles (I included) enjoy using a terminal as their workspace due to its power and flexibility, and sometimes enjoy doing typing tests to warm up their typing or to just practice in general, so integrating it into a terminal command is fitting for the group of developers that use a terminal as their workspace.

 ## How to compile
 This small project is written in C, which means a compiler like `gcc` or `clang` is required to compile.
-If you do not want to compile the project, you can download it from the [releases section on this repository].
+If you do not want to compile the project, you can download it from the [releases section on this repository](https://github.com/deadshxll/terminal-typing-test/releases/tag/release).

 **!
 Keep in mind that this variation works for Windows due to the libraries used! !**